-Write your content directly with your editor of choice (vim!) in reStructuredText, Markdown, or AsciiDoc formats
+Write your content directly with your editor of choice in reStructuredText or Markdown formats

-- Import from WordPress, Dotclear, or RSS feeds
+Import existing content from WordPress, Dotclear, or RSS feeds

 “Pelican” is an anagram for calepin, which means “notebook” in French. ;)

 You can access the source code at: https://github.com/getpelican/pelican

 How to get help, contribute, or provide feedback#